Legacy of the Dark Ages

 Note: more to come, as the ships using Ecorium tech make excellent ‘Space Hulk’ floor plans.

-Using the feudal system of the Imperium the worlds themselves are run as a manor under a lord.
+// filler for later: The Imperium / The rule elite are made up of noble houses, the powers that be. / World Governments / Using the feudal system of the Imperium the worlds themselves are run as a manor under a lord.
 The prime minister would be equivalent of a Villain

 Money, Banking Tithes

-he Imperium operates a complex banking system that levies a tithe on all member worlds.
+The Imperium operates a complex banking system that levies a tithe on all member worlds.
 The money of the Imperium is pegged to these tithes.
-The standard Imperium currency is the Throne Gelt, a 'credit' redeemable against the tithe due on a given world.
-Collection of Gelt offset the tithe, and if a world collects enough gelt through trade can hand it back to the Imperium as 'proof' of tithe fulfilled.
-Any shortfall is made up in the removed of valuables.
+The standard Imperium currency is the Throne Gelt, a ‘credit’ redeemable against the tithe due on a given world.
+Collection of Gelt offset the tithe, and if a world collects enough gelt through trade can hand it back to the Imperium as ‘proof’ of tithe fulfilled.
+Any shortfall is made up in the removal of valuables.

 This creates and interesting system where the Gelt has no set value, and it deemed a percentage of tithe.
 This means that on any given world, the Gelt will vary in value tremendously.
 This is done so that a worlds are not over taxed in goods that are rare, a power-field generator will be fantastically expensive on a primitive world (may be the only one) and would require masses of Gelt, whereas on a Forge World it would be relatively cheap.
 However, on the primitive world water is cheap, but on a forge world it is expensive.